-The guaranteed salary development perspective applies when an employee still has room for salary growth in their salary group but has no or less room for salary growth because the maximum salary of their new salary group is lower after the introduction or after a change of classification or remuneration system.
+The guaranteed salary development perspective applies when an employee still has room for salary growth in their salary group, but has no or less room for salary growth because the maximum salary of their new salary group is lower after the introduction or after a change of classification or remuneration system.

 The guaranteed salary development perspective means that for at least another two years, the employee continues to receive the increase they would receive according to the old individual salary scale applicable to them.
 If, as a result, the employee's salary would exceed the maximum of their new, lower salary scale, the scheme referred to under 1 applies.

 3.1.4.
-Taskforce job classification and pay package system
+Organizational and wage structure